BOOK CLUB

 JOIN THE CLUB

-The book we are currently reading, as chosen by book club members is All Souls by Javier Marías.
+The book we are currently reading, as chosen by book club members, is Gabriel's Moon by William Boyd.

 Goodreads says: